DannyBoyNYC/5-D3-bar-chart/readme.md

 const mean = d3.mean(dataset, metricAccessor);
 ```

-At the bottom of our `drawBars()` function, let's run through some of the available metrics and pass each of them to our new generalized function.
+At the bottom of / beneath our `drawBars()` function, let's run through some of the available metrics and pass each of them to our new generalized function.

 ```js
 const metrics = [